Professor and Chair

-I joined the CSU Political Science faculty in 2000 after receiving my PhD at the University of Colorado-Boulder.
+I joined the CSU Political Science faculty in 2000 after receiving my PhD at the University of Colorado-Boulder and completing a post-doctoral fellowship at Harvard's Kennedy School of Government.
 I teach courses in international relations and environmental politics.
 My research on transnational environmental governance explores the role of non-state and sub-national actors in creating new mechanisms for steering society towards a more sustainable future.
 Although most of my work has focused on climate change, I have recently become interested in issues of natural resource extraction and marine conservation.
 I am also the founder and co-leader of the Environmental Governance Working Group at CSU, a multi-disciplinary research community of faculty and graduate students in the College of Liberal Arts and the Warner College of Natural Resources and a member of the Earth System Governance project's scientific steering committee.

 - Michele Betsill.
 2017.
 Trump's Paris withdrawal and the reconfiguration of global climate change governance.
 Chinese Journal of Population, Resources and Environment.
 Published online 3 July 2017.